grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

    > tar -xvzf QCxMS_v.X.X.tar.xz

 Replace the *X.X* with the current version number.
-The program is compiled that it currently only runs on Linux operating systems.
+The program is  only runs on Linux operating systems.

 The following files are being extracted: